About

 Following instinct

-Though I don’t necessarily walk into any work situation with an eye on the motivation or psychology behind different work challenges, it helps being fluent in that dialect as those difficulties arise.
-The result: I’ve worked with clients spanning the Fortune 500 and beyond, I’ve counseled entrepreneurs in startups, and I’ve worked with individuals and teams swimming everywhere between.
-The credibility I bring as a clinician, the ability to quickly create safety, address and provide trust, mixed with the wherewithal to diagnose and treat psychological issues allows me to also diagnose and treat Organizational & Leadership issues just as effortlessly.
-Helping my people see and access their best is a great story for my clients to tell.
-Every single time.
+Though I don’t necessarily walk into any work situation with an eye on the motivation or psychology behind different work challenges, it helps being trained and having decades of experience assessment, diagnosis and treatment.
+I’ve worked with clients spanning the Fortune 500 and beyond, I’ve counseled entrepreneurs in startups, and I’ve worked with individuals and teams navigating everywhere between.